//----------------------------//

 discussion :

 Accum noises # provides a set of random textures created by the accumulation of randomly placed (and sometimes rotated) RGBA shapes.
 The simplest shape is a disk as in Dripping dots.
-In general Background color is shaded with Aux color B. Some noises will add a contour shading at the zero crossings using Aux color A.
+In general Background color is shaded with

 The options gives full access to all color and freq/amp modes with the 1.5 Color/freq Options set.